lextm/jekyll-theme-chirpy/_posts/2013-9-29-what-you-should-say-about-performance-issues-instead-of-i-feel-it-slow.md

 ---
 layout: post
-title: "What You Should Say About Performance Issues Instead of “I Feel It Slow”"
+title: "What You Should Say About Performance Issues Instead of 'I Feel It Slow'"
 tags: IIS
 permalink: /what-you-should-say-about-performance-issues-instead-of-i-feel-it-slow-313b0e871aad
 excerpt_separator: <!--more-->
 ---
-It is very often that we see people describe performance issues they meet with similar phrases such as “I feel it slow”.
+It is very often that we see people describe performance issues they meet with similar phrases such as "I feel it slow".
 Well, this is rather a bad way to discuss with others about web site performance.
 Then what should we do when a performance issue occurs?
 At least you should do the following.
 <!--more-->

 # The Measurement